 CDPAP – Consumer Directed Personal Assistance Program

-Imagine, the relief knowing you are being cared for by a close friend, neighbor, or family member of your choice, rather than a stranger.
+Imagine, the relief knowing you are being cared for by a close friend, neighbor, or family member of your choice.
 Experience the freedom of self-directing your home health care through the CDPAP by hiring and managing whom you want to work for you.

 You can self-direct your caretakers.